 With a background in information engineering and doctoral training in science and technology studies, Laura is an expert consultant in Internet governance and architecture to Fortune 500 companies, foundations and government agencies.
 She has more than 20 years’ experience in strategic Internet architecture consulting.
 During the fast-paced Internet growth years of the 1990s, she was president of the Internet strategy consultancy Atlantic Consulting Group and previously worked as a computer networking management consultant for Ernst & Young’s global information technology practice from 1989 to 1994.

 Her books include Opening Standards: The Global Politics of Interoperability (MIT Press, 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press, 2009); and Information Technology in Theory (2007 with Pelin Aksoy).
-Her next book, The Global War for Internet Governance, will be published by Yale University Press (2013).
+Her latest book, The Global War for Internet Governance, was published by Yale University Press (2013).